yesbotics/simple-serial-protocol-arduino/README.md

 ## Arduino-CLI (arduino-cli) support
 We primarily compile and upload our Arduino sketches with [Arduino-CLI (arduino-cli)].
-That project is great stuff. fresh stuff.
+That project is great stuff.
+Fresh stuff.

+## Plans for the next release(s):
+* Hardening:
+    * Text Comunication with fixed buffer size and resulting error, if buffer exceeded.
+    Count length while receiving and reading chars from incoming stream.
+* Features:
+    * Easy install option: Provide this library in the Arduino app's built-in Library Manager, too.
+    * Arduino [String Class] compatibilty (char array / c-string only at the moment)

 ## Links
 [Simple Serial Protocol]:https://gitlab.com/yesbotics/simple-serial-protocol/simple-serial-protocol-docs